Exvangelical: Related movements

 Deconstructing faith is a process or movement in which a person challenges their personal beliefs and traditions.
 It results in some people leaving the Christian faith, while others remain in it but in a different setting (such as leaving a conservative Evangelical church which opposes homosexuality for an LGBTQ+ affirming one), and still others may return to the faith they originally held.

 The #churchtoo movement seeks to draw attention to sexual abuse in churches.
 Vocal critics of sexual abuse are Emily Joy and Hannah Paasch.

-The #emptythepews movement urges opposition to evangelicalism in the United States due to its support for former president Donald Trump.
+The #emptythepews movement urges opposition to evangelicalism in the United States due to its support for president Donald Trump.
 It was started by exvangelical Chrissy Stroop.

 Reception

-In Christianity Today's podcast The Rise and Fall of Mars Hill, Baylor University professor Matthew Lee Anderson said the experiences of exvangelicals were "something very different than deep, difficult, self-examination in order to find the truth" and any bad experiences that drove people to leave were "sociologically, actually quite marginal experiences inside of white evangelicalism."
+In Christianity Today's podcast The Rise and Fall of Mars Hill, Baylor University professor Matthew Lee Anderson said the experiences of exvangelicals were "something very different than deep, difficult, self-examination in order to find the truth" and any bad experiences that drove people to leave were "sociologically, actually quite marginal experiences inside of white evangelicalism".

-When a Gallup poll showed that less than half of Americans belonged to any church in March 2021, some commentators acknowledged criticisms raised by the exvangelical perspective.
+When a Gallup poll showed that fewer than half of Americans belonged to any church in March 2021, some commentators acknowledged criticisms raised by the exvangelical perspective.
 Russell Moore, director of the Public Theology Project at Christianity Today, speculated that if he were a teenager today, he may also have left the church.
-He found that "they have come to think the church doesn’t believe its own moral teachings" and so "the presenting issue in this secularization is not scientism and hedonism but disillusionment and cynicism."
+He found that "they have come to think the church doesn’t believe its own moral teachings" and so "the presenting issue in this secularization is not scientism and hedonism but disillusionment and cynicism".

+Exvangelics themselves frequently report that they miss their community, to some degree, upon leaving it.
+They miss their congregation's support during life events such as childbirth, and opportunities for creative expression such as church music and performance arts.
+On the other hand, exvangelicals typically feel relief at escaping their community's judgement.
+One exvangelical reported "I don't miss feeling that I have to live my life in a certain way because somebody else might tattle on me to someone."